SWorster/MotheterRemote/README.md

 ## Clone this repository

-Clone this repository onto the RPi:
+Clone this repository onto the RPi.
+I recommend doing this in your home directory so that the repo will be accessible via `~/MotheterRemote`.
 ```bash
 git clone https://github.com/SWorster/MotheterRemote
 ```